blee00/The-Latest/README.md

 # APP TITLE: The Latest

-App Description: To provide users with the latest scoop; globalization has brought the world closer, making the stage smaller than ever.
+APP DESCRIPTION: To provide users with the latest scoop; globalization has brought the world closer, making the stage smaller than ever.
 With a more connected world that changes quickly, it's important to stay in the loop with developments across the globe.

 API: The API I will be using is from newsapi.org.
 Here is a sample snippet of JSON: